timcera/tstoolbox/README.rst

 --------------------
 Just run 'tstoolbox --help' to get a list of subcommands

+    about
+        Display version number and system information.

     accumulate
-            Calculates accumulating statistics.
+        Calculate accumulating statistics.

     add_trend
-            Adds a trend.
+        Add a trend.

     aggregate
-            Takes a time series and aggregates to specified frequency, outputs to 'ISO-8601date,value' format.
+        Take a time series and aggregate to specified frequency.

     calculate_fdc
-            Returns the frequency distribution curve.
-DOES NOT return a time-series.
+        Return the frequency distribution curve.

     clip
-            Returns a time-series with values limited to [a_min, a_max]
+        Return a time-series with values limited to [a_min, a_max].

     convert
-            Converts values of a time series by applying a factor and offset.
-See the 'equation' subcommand for a generalized form of this command.
+        Convert values of a time series by applying a factor and offset.

+    convert_index_to_julian
+        Convert date/time index to Julian dates from different epochs.

+    converttz
+        Convert the time zone of the index.

+    createts
+        Create empty time series, optionally fill with a value.

+    date_offset
+        Apply an offset to a time-series.

     date_slice
-            Prints out data to the screen between start_date and end_date
+        Print out data to the screen between start_date and end_date.

     describe
-            Prints out statistics for the time-series.
+        Print out statistics for the time-series.

     dtw
-            Dynamic Time Warping (beta)
+        Dynamic Time Warping.

     equation
-            Applies <equation> to the time series data.
-The
+        Apply <equation_str> to the time series data.
-            <equation> argument is a string contained in single
-            quotes with 'x' used as the variable representing the input.
-For example, '(1 - x)*sin(x)'.

     fill
-            Fills missing values (NaN) with different methods.
+        Fill missing values (NaN) with different methods.
-            Missing values can occur because of NaN, or because the time series is sparse.
-The 'interval' option can insert NaNs to create a dense time series.

     filter
         Apply different filters to the time-series.

     normalization
-            Returns the normalization of the time series.
+        Return the normalization of the time series.

     pca
-            Returns the principal components analysis of the time series.
-Does not return a time-series. (beta)
+        Return the principal components analysis of the time series.

+    pct_change
+        Return the percent change between times.

     peak_detection
         Peak and valley detection.

     pick
         Will pick a column or list of columns from input.
-            Start with 1.

     plot
-            Plots.
+        Plot data.

+    rank
+        Compute numerical data ranks (1 through n) along axis.

     read
-            Collect time series from a list of pickle or csv files then print in the tstoolbox standard format.
+        Collect time series from a list of pickle or csv files.

     remove_trend
-            Removes a 'trend'.
+        Remove a 'trend'.

     replace
         Return a time-series replacing values with others.

     rolling_window
-            Calculates a rolling window statistic.
+        Calculate a rolling window statistic.

     stack
-            Returns the stack of the input table.
+        Return the stack of the input table.

     stdtozrxp
-            Prints out data to the screen in a WISKI ZRXP format.
+        Print out data to the screen in a WISKI ZRXP format.

     tstopickle
-            Pickles the data into a Python pickled file.
-Can be brought back into Python with 'pickle.load' or 'numpy.load'.
-See also 'tstoolbox read'.
+        Pickle the data into a Python pickled file.

     unstack
-            Returns the unstack of the input table.
+        Return the unstack of the input table.

 The default for all of the subcommands is to accept data from stdin (typically a pipe).
-If a subcommand accepts an input file for an argument, you can use "--input_ts=input_file_name.csv", or to explicitly specify from stdin (the default) "--input_ts='-'" .
+If a subcommand accepts an input file for an argument, you can use "--input_ts=input_file_name.csv", or to explicitly specify from stdin (the default) "--input_ts='-'".

 For the subcommands that output data it is printed to the screen and you can then redirect to a file.